alan-platform/alan-platform.github.io/pages/docs.md

 permalink: /docs/
 ---

+If you're new to Alan, try the "Alan 101" tutorial: [Getting Started](/pages/tuts/getting-started.html).

 - The reference guide: [how to use Alan](/pages/tuts/reference.html).
 - A tutorial for [creating data migrations](/pages/tuts/migration.html).
 - A description of the [Alan stack from the bottom up](/pages/tuts/bottom-up.html).